 As one of our most successful creators on Strydal, it’s no surprise that Annika has an attractive and well put-together profile.

 In the above video, she combines a simple, striking yoga pose with no visual clutter or unnecessary decoration.
 The image is of a high quality, and conveys what the video is about.

 The title gives a clear indication of who this video is for and the key benefit, and at 15mins it can be done before breakfast.
 Top work!

-To upload the thumbnail, go to the video upload screen within your teacher profile.
+To upload the thumbnail, go to the video upload screen within your creator channel.
 Once you’ve added your video (very important!), head to the bottom of the page – see screenshot.

 As the instructions indicate, the recommended size is 1200x700 pixels (you can check this in your image info, try right-clicking the file on your computer).
 If you don’t provide a thumbnail then one will be extracted automatically from the video.